olavstoppen/Rust-Rest-API-Example/README.md

 The Rust Rest API offers a range of features for secure user authentication and account management:

-**User Signup:** New users can create an account with an email, username, and password.
-**User Login:** Users can log in to their account using their email and password.
+**User Signup:** New users can create an account with an email, username, and password\ **User Login:** Users can log in to their account using their email and password.\
-**Check Email and Username:** Ensure uniqueness of email addresses and usernames during signup or profile updates.
+**Check Email and Username:** Ensure uniqueness of email addresses and usernames during signup or profile updates.\
-**Update User:** Users can update their profile information, including expanded data like links to Facebook, Instagram, and Twitter.
+**Update User:** Users can update their profile information, including expanded data like links to Facebook, Instagram, and Twitter.\
-**Profile Image Upload:** Users can upload a profile image during Signup or Update.
+**Profile Image Upload:** Users can upload a profile image during Signup or Update.\
-**Token Generation:** Access and Refresh tokens are generated and included in the response header for user registration, login, and profile updates.
+**Token Generation:** Access and Refresh tokens are generated and included in the response header for user registration, login, and profile updates.\

 ## Build Application

-To build the Rust Rest API application, you can use cargo, the Rust package manager.
+To build the Rust Rest API application, you can use cargo, the Rust package manager.\
 To build the application in debug mode, run the following command in the terminal:

 ```Rust